AIRTucha/amonad/README.md

     npm run build

-Build application and watch for changes of files
+Build an application and watch for changes of files

     npm run build:w